 He is the author of the books, The Ruling Class: How They Corrupted America and What We Can Do About It; Informing Statecraft; War: Ends and Means (with Paul Seabury); The Character of Nations: How Politics Makes and Breaks Prosperity, Family, and Civility; Modern France; Advice for War Presidents; Arms Control Delusion (with Malcolm Wallop); While Others Build: The Commonsense Approach to the Strategic Defense Initiative; and Between the Alps and a Hard Place: Switzerland in World War II and the Rewriting of History.

-Professor Codevilla has taught at Georgetown University, Grove City College and North Dakota State College, and he is a former U.S. Foreign Service Officer and Member of President-Elect Reagan's Transition Teams within the U.S. Department of State.
-In addition, he has served as a Senior Research Fellow at the Hoover Institution and Vice Chairman of the U.S. Army War College Board of Visitors.
+Professor Codevilla taught at Georgetown University, Grove City College and North Dakota State College, and he was a former U.S. Foreign Service Officer and Member of President-Elect Reagan's Transition Teams within the U.S. Department of State.
+In addition, he served as a Senior Research Fellow at the Hoover Institution and Vice Chairman of the U.S. Army War College Board of Visitors.